alicemunsal/dohex/DoHex2.md

 Data-oriented programming forces you to think about your data first and foremost: what it is, how it is processed and how it flows between the different stages of your program.

 If we decouple data and behavior;
-. we can focus on data and transformations instead of abstract idealized model.
+. we can focus on data and transformations instead of the abstract idealized model.
 .
 TDD
 Invention of DTOs and CQRS